Skip to content

 • Tenant context: tenant subdomains

-Core modules now use SaaS settings flags to decide which panel routes become universal.
+Core modules now use Tenanta settings flags to decide which panel routes become universal.
 Custom modules should follow the same pattern.

 Source of Truth